 Password managers enable you to keep track of your passwords and accounts without having to remember them all.
 The added benefit is that password managers can create extremely complex passwords for your accounts, ranging from 20+ characters, including symbols, numbers, and capital letters!
 Furthermore, most password managers have an autofill feature, meaning you no longer have to use “Remember Me.”
 What’s the catch?
 There is none!
 The only password you are responsible for is your “Master Password,” so make sure it is incredibly secure!
 You will use this master password to log yourself into the password manager, granting you access to all your passwords and accounts.

 One of our personal favorites is LastPass.
 LastPass flawlessly integrates with most browsers (Chrome, Firefox, Opera, etc.) as a browser extension.
 But don’t take our word for it, go and give them a try!
 If you are worried about LastPass getting breached, a legitimate concern to have, worry not.
 LastPass does not personally store your passwords.
-While they may be stored on a server LastPass owns, the passwords are encrypted to ensure that even in the event of a data breach, hackers are unable to uncover anything that may damage users.
+While they may be stored on a server LastPass owns, the passwords are encrypted to ensure that even in the event of a data breach, hackers cannot uncover anything that may damage users.

 If you are worried about password managers, please do not hesitate to reach out to us!
 We are more than willing to answer any questions you may have to help ease your concerns.
-Personally, I think password managers are great.
+I think password managers are great.
 They allow the user to create extremely complex passwords without the worry of having to keep them written down or stored in one’s memory.
-They make the day-to-day web browsing much easier and more convenient.
+They make the day-to-day web browsing much more comfortable and more convenient.